f5devcentral/f5-automation-labs/docs/class2/module3/module3.rst

 Module 3 – Stitching Workflows from Class 1 into new Orchestratable Collections
 ===================================================

-In the previous modules have shown you the individual workflows (Class 1), and how to execute those via Rest.
-What we will be working on now is stitching together those Class 1 collection items with for use with f5-newman-wrapper.
+In the previous module we saw the example of stitching together the authentication folder and some system facts gathering; we are now going to take the created Postman Collection from Class 1 of this series and start stitching together with f5-newman-wrapper to create a more encompassing operations solution.

-In order to assist users with automating the F5 BIG-IP platform we have developed a set of tools that can be used with the Postman REST Client (http://getpostman.com).
+In order to assist users with automating the F5 BIG-IP platform we have developed a Collection of calls that can be used with the Postman REST Client (http://getpostman.com).
 The purpose of the tools are:

 - f5-postman-workflows